Sign Up

 The care plan may include the following to help with diarrhea:

-• Encourage patients to continue drinking, eating as best they can.
+• Encourage patients to continue eating and drinking as best they can

 Nausea and Vomiting

-• Snack lightly on dry, salty carbohydrates such as crackers, toast, or dry unsweetened cereal.
+• Snack lightly on dry, salty carbohydrates such as crackers, pretzels, toast, or dry, unsweetened cereal

 Sore Mouth